toddaustin07/Edge-ONVIF-Driver/README.md

 ## Current Limitations
 - Video
   - Streaming is fairly limited to what the SmartThings mobile app currently allows.
-At present, the only way to view video streams with this driver is to create a camera group and view the video streams through via the group.
+At present, the only way to view video streams with this driver is to create a camera group and view the video streams through the group.
 This by definition requires more than one camera to create a group.
   - The video stream displayed via a camera group **defaults to the camera's Substream**, which is typically a lower resolution (e.g. 360H x 640W or 480H x 640W) and commonly referred to as a preview stream.
 This was a conscious decision since SmartThings is unable to display multiple video streams at higher resolution.
 Note that the user can choose to instead use a the main stream for higher resolution via device Settings.
   - Andriod users will benefit from some viewing options that are not available on iOS
   - It appears that video through camera groups cannot be viewed when the mobile app is connected via cellular, so it is available only when connected to the home network